gitter-badger/prime-cli/README.md

     $ prime init

-Create a new project from the 'element' template:
+Create a new project from the 'application' template:

     $ prime init application